Tax Day Isn't April 15 This Year

 According to the IRS, "by law, Washington, DC, holidays impact tax deadlines for everyone in the same way federal holidays do."

-Residents of Alabama, California and Georgia affected by severe storms have until May 15 to file their taxes.
+Residents of disaster areas of Alabama, California and Georgia who were affected by severe storms have until Oct.
+16 to file their taxes.

 If you're serving in the military abroad, including in a combat zone or as part of a contingency operation in support of the US Armed Forces, you may be granted additional time to file your return.